 - 3 to 6 months: 3 meals a day

 - 6 to 12 months (up to 24 months for the largest breeds): 2 meals a day

 In most cases, a puppy can start weaning from its mother's milk or substitute milk between the ages of 3 and 4 weeks.
-Ideally, this process takes place slowly over several weeks.
+Ideally, this process takes place slowly over seven weeks.

 To help get your little pal used to solid food, veterinarians recommend wetting the puppy food with enough warm water to make a soupy gruel.